Indication for Humulin R U-500

 - Do not mix Humulin R U-500 with other insulins in the same syringe.

-For additional information, talk to your healthcare provider and please click to access Full Prescribing Information and Patient Information.
+For more safety information, please click to access Patient Information and Full Prescribing Information.

 HI U500 HCP ISI 9DEC2013